 What you need to consider when upcycling tables with wallpaper

-You can use wallpaper paste to stick your paper to the table.
-However before you start make sure the table top is clean and sand lightly to establish a key.
+- You can use wallpaper paste to stick your paper to the table.
+However, before you start, ensure the tabletop is clean and sand lightly to establish a key.

-Like when putting wallpaper on the wall use a brush to get rid of any air bubbles and trim excess with wallpaper scissors
+- When putting wallpaper on the wall, use a brush to eliminate air bubbles and trim the excess with scissors.

-You will need to protect your table afterwards, I recommend in coating it with at least 2 coats of waterproof varnish.
+- You will need to protect your table afterwards; I recommend coating it with at least two coats of waterproof varnish.

 Would you like a Marimekko or Orla Kiely lampshade?
 They are so easy to make yourself!
 You might want to check out my tutorial on wallpaper lampshades to match your decor.

 There are loads of affordable lampshade kits in various sizes on the internet, and instead of using fabric, you can use wallpaper to make your lampshade.